 It seems a little backward, doesn’t it?

-Unfortunately, Texas is not one of the states with progressive marijuana laws.
+Many states have legalized marijuana, but, unfortunately, Texas is not one of the states with progressive marijuana laws.

 El Paso in Texas was the very first American city to restrict the use of marijuana.